FactionsU/UID-Docs/docs/permissions.md

 is not advisable to hide an action after the server has been running without also setting an `all` override selector for it to avoid any previously set options from being unchangeable by faction admins.

-All of this functionality can be controlled by a faction leader through the `/f perms` command, just by running that base command and clicking the text within to add/remove/reorder selectors.
+All of this functionality can be controlled by a faction leader through the `/f set perm` command, just by running that base command and clicking the text within to add/remove/reorder selectors.

 ## Actions